 If you read Transformations [1] in the mathematics index you will see how to modify equations in x and y to translate and scale figures on the Cartesian plane.
-In this article we see how to reflect lines and circles in mirror lines made by the x and y axes and how to rotate figures by 90 degrees.
+In this article we see how to reflect lines and circles in selected mirror lines, and how to rotate figures made with straight lines in steps of \pm 90°.
 Two lines are drawn on the plane.